Croatia quake injures 17 amid partial coronavirus lockdown

 Zagreb’s iconic cathedral was also damaged, with the top of one of its two spires collapsing.
 The cathedral was rebuilt after it toppled in the 1880 earthquake.

 Power was cut as people ran out of their homes.
 Several fires were also reported.
-At least two other temblors were recorded later.
 Residents shared photos of belongings falling off shelves, broken bottles and glass inside homes.

 Officials first said a 15-year-old was killed, but doctors later said that she was in critical condition and that they were fighting to save her life.
 They gave no immediate details on the extent of other injuries.